cucumber-ltd/opencollective-github-voting/README.md

 to another account (the issue).
 The only difference is that we're transferring votes, not money.

 Both issues and users are modelled as `Account`s.
 Voting is modelled as `Transaction`s.

+## TODO

+* Create a HTTP adapter
+* Develop logic for crediting (user) accounts based on donations and GitHub activity
+* Persist events